AIS-22/UNI-AIS-MediaDataFormats/README.md

 II Compress Test Data to a fixed filesize and use JPEG XL, WebP, HEIC/HEIF, JPEG XR, BPG, AVIF

-Afterwards Classify the different Compression Algorithms.
+Afterwards Classify the different Compression Algorithms by an ML Model.

 ## Compression Algorithms